 Federal law preempts state and local regulation of the entry of, or the rates charged by, any CMRS provider.
-As a practical matter, we are free to establish rates and offer new products and service with a minimum of regulatory requirements.
+As a practical matter, we are free to establish wireless rates and offer new wireless products and services and are subject to only a minimum of state regulatory requirements.
 The states in which we operate maintain nominal oversight jurisdiction.
 For example, although states do not have the authority to regulate the entry or the rates charged by CMRS providers, states may regulate the "other terms and conditions" of a CMRS provider's service.
 Most states still maintain some form of jurisdiction over complaints as to the nature or quality of services and as to billing issues.
-Since states may continue to regulate "other terms and conditions" of wireless service, and a number of state authorities have initiated actions or investigations of various wireless carrier practices, the outcome of these proceedings is uncertain and could require us to change certain of our practices and ultimately increase state regulatory authority over the wireless industry.
+A number of state authorities have initiated actions or investigations of various wireless carrier practices.
+The outcome of these proceedings is uncertain and could require us to change certain of our practices and ultimately increase state regulatory authority over the wireless industry.
 States and localities assess on wireless carriers taxes and fees that may equal or even exceed federal obligations.